Journalist Pat Booth dies aged 88

+Crusading newspaperman Pat Booth was driven by the belief that the world needs more giraffes - people prepared to stick their necks out.

+"That's what he said in a speech to the Northern Club and I love that," his step-daughter Victoria Carter told the Herald.
+"We need to create a Giraffe Club because the world needs more giraffes, more people who stick their necks out."

-Booth, one of the country's most respected investigative reporters, died today, aged 88, at a rest home in west Auckland.
+Booth, one of the country's most respected investigative reporters, died on Wednesday, aged 88, at Kumeu Village Rest Home in West Auckland.

 Booth spent nearly 40 years at the now defunct Auckland Star, becoming editor, and is most renowned for his tireless work on the Arthur Allan Thomas miscarriage of justice case and the Mr Asia Crime syndicate.